-The interview is audio recorded and transcribed.
+The interview is recorded and transcribed.
 The transcript is then annotated for specific discourse markers in six memory systems; the discourse markers are derived from the Dynamic Maturational method (DMM) for analysing the Adult Attachment Interview (AAI)(Crittenden, 1999a) adapted to fit the speech patterns of school-aged children.
 Using written guidelines, each SAA interview is assigned to one of the DMM classifications.

 Following the basic course members may take an advanced clinical training that covers very complex patterning, other forms of lack of resolution and disorientation.